-- The [Oxford] Handbook of Ethics and Economics (edited), under contract with Oxford University Press IN PROGRESS
+- The Oxford Handbook of Ethics and Economics (edited; forthcoming from Oxford University Press, spring 2019)

-- The Insanity Defense: Multidisciplinary Views on Its History, Trends, and Controversies (Praeger, 2017)
+- The Insanity Defense: Multidisciplinary Views on Its History, Trends, and Controversies (edited) (Praeger, 2017)

 - Economics and the Virtues: Building a New Moral Foundation, edited with Jennifer A. Baker (Oxford University Press, 2016).

 - Social Economics, 4 vols., co-edited with Wilfred Dolfsma, Robert McMaster, Deborah Figart, and Ellen Mutari (Routledge, 2016)

 - "The Otherworldly Burden of Being the Sorcerer Supreme," in Doctor Strange and Philosophy (Wiley Blackwell, 2018), pp. 177-190.

 - “Preferences All the Way Down: Questioning the Neoclassical Foundations of Behavioral Economics and Libertarian Paternalism,” Oeconomia, 7(3), 2017, pp. 353-73.

 - “Judging the Efficacy and Ethics of Positive Psychology for Government Policymaking,” in The Routledge International Handbook of Critical Positive Psychology, edited by Tim Lomas, Nick Brown, and Francisco Jose Eiroá-Orosa (Routledge, 2017), pp. 532-45.

 - “Nudging Debt: On the Ethics of Behavioral Paternalism in Personal Finance,” Journal of Financial Counseling and Planning, 28(2), 2017, pp. 225-34.